niuiic/part-edit.nvim/README.md

     -- default filetype of selected code
     -- this plugin will ask you to input filetype if no default filetype specified default_filetype = nil,
+    -- path to the swap file of the new buffer swap_path = function()
+		return ".swap"
+	end,
 }
 ```